 When you start a business, you’re embarking on an important legal process with key steps.
 Let’s walk through those steps, and you’ll be well on your way to running a successful business installing smart devices.

-Decide on your business name.
+Decide on your how to name a business.
 Naming is more than just a creative exercise.
 It’s your brand’s first impression.
 While brainstorming, think about your brand values and how they can be encapsulated in a name.
 However, ensure your chosen name adheres to state-specific regulations.
 Some states might prohibit certain terms.
 Typically, states require the inclusion of “LLC” or “limited liability company” in your name.
 And, you also need to ensure that your name is available, not in use by another business in your state.
 (Check out the business name checker definition here)Checking for domain name availability for your business name at this stage is also wise, as a business website is a valuable asset in today’s digital age.
 Making sure your domain name matches your business name makes it easier for your customers to find you online.

 Designate your registered agent.
 Having a registered agent (For more information, please see our what is a registered agent page) is non-negotiable for LLCs.
 A registered agent receives service of process (and some notices from the Secretary of State) on your behalf.
 The registered agent needs to be present at their listed address during all regular business hours.